-To qualify for Colorado ASSET in-state tuition a student must:
+To qualify for Colorado ASSET in-state tuition a student must: \

-- Have attended a public or private high school in Colorado for at least six semesters immediately preceding graduation or completing a GED in Colorado - 2.
-Be admitted to or already attend a public college or university in Colorado within 12 months of graduation - 3.
+- Have attended a public or private high school in Colorado for at least one year immediately preceding graduation or completing a GED in Colorado - 2.
+Have been physically present in Colorado for 12 consecutive months prior to enrolling in an institution - 3.
 Apply for College Opportunity Fund